Observation of Super-ballistic Brownian Motion in Liquid: Results

-where $R(t)$ is an effective thermal force that has equilibrium correlation properties defined in equation \ref{equilibrium_thermal_corr}.
-Note this form matches the equation presented in \cite{procopio_modal_2023}.
-Here, we have shown how this result can be directly derived from the equilibrium correlation functions and demonstrated its experimental validity through both the mean trajectory and fluctuational analysis.
-Furthermore, the Langevin condition $\langle R(t) v(0) \rangle = 0$ is recovered similarly to the analysis for GLEs shown in \cite{giona_dynamic_2025, procopio_modal_2023}.
-However, the Langevin condition only holds for this effective thermal force; the true thermal force is dependent on $v(0)$.
+where $R_{eff}(t)$ is an effective thermal force that has equilibrium correlation properties defined in equation \ref{equilibrium_thermal_corr}.
+Note this form matches the equation presented in \cite{lutz_fractional_2001, procopio_modal_2023}.
+Here, we have shown how this initial value representation can be directly derived from the equilibrium, infinite past representation and demonstrated its experimental validity through both the mean trajectory and fluctuational analysis.
+Furthermore, the Langevin condition $\langle R_{eff}(t) v(0) \rangle = 0$ is recovered similarly to the analysis for GLEs shown in \cite{giona_dynamic_2025, procopio_modal_2023} and in line with the original formulation of the fluctuation-dissipation theorem and initial value representation of GLEs \cite{kubo_fluctuation-dissipation_1966}.
+As in Kubo's original work, the Langevin condition only holds for this effective thermal force; the true thermal force is dependent on $v(0)$.
 As observed in \cite{london_forcevelocity_1977, tothova_colour_2013}, there is no violation of causality; the past thermal force influences $v(0)$ dynamically and $R(t)$ is correlated with its own past, so $v(0)$ and $R(t)$ are correlated as well.
 Note the boundary term is still necessary to accurately model the future dynamics.

-For a sufficiently weak trap, the harmonic potential can be added onto equation \ref{eff_GLE}.
+In Fig. \ref{fluctuating_graph}, we also plot the distribution of the fluctuations for a singular initial velocity.
+Since these fluctuations are driven primarily by the thermal force at short times, they offer an opportunity to probe thermal force statistics beyond the second moment.
+If the thermal force is Gaussian, the mean trajectory and the second moment set by the fluctuations would completely determine our trajectories' statistics.
+However, recent theoretical works argue that the thermal force may not be Gaussian \cite{giona_extended_2022, pezzotti_fluid-particle_2024}.
+For this single velocity, there are not enough statistics to see much of the tails.